 Nate helps brands create value and durability.

-Nate Schmiedehaus is an entrepreneur and strategic thinker who helps startups — like Thursday Boots and BuzzFeed — think about their startups like scientists, mathematicians, and philosophers.
-He helps leaders answer the question, "What if people like Descartes, von Neumann, Einstein, and Darwin were to run my startup?".
+Nate Schmiedehaus is an entrepreneur and long-term strategic systems thinker who helps startups, like Thursday Boots, and sometimes Fortune 500 companies, like GE or Starbucks, become more capable and lasting, borrowing tools from the the sciences, history, and philosophy to answer questions like "How would Darwin (or Charlie Munger) make this company more resilient?".
 He runs, plays MIDI piano (like the one below), and takes photos.
 He previously created Homesick Candles.
 Based in Austin, TX with Murp.

 From The Blog